-Such distributions are not eligible rollover distributions although they are subject to Federal income tax withholding under section 3405.
+Distributions to correct a section 415 failure are not eligible rollover distributions although they are subject to federal income tax withholding under section 3405.
 They are not subject to social security, Medicare, or Federal Unemployment Tax Act (FUTA) taxes.
 In addition, such distributions are not subject to the 10% early distribution tax under section 72(t).

-You may report the distribution of elective deferrals and employee contributions (and gains attributable to such elective deferrals and employee contributions) on the same Form 1099-R. However, if you made other distributions during the year, report them on a separate Form 1099-R. Because the distribution of elective deferrals is fully taxable in the year distributed (no part of the distribution is a return of the investment in the contract), report the total amount of the distribution in boxes 1 and 2a.
+You may report the distribution of elective deferrals (other than designated Roth contributions) and employee contributions (and earnings attributable to such elective deferrals and employee contributions) on the same Form 1099-R. However, if you made other distributions during the year, report them on a separate Form 1099-R. Because the distribution of elective deferrals (other than designated Roth contributions) is fully taxable in the year distributed (no part of the distribution is a return of the investment in the contract), report the total amount of the distribution in boxes 1 and 2a.
 Leave box 5 blank, and enter Code E in box 7.
-For a return of employee contributions plus gains, enter the gross distribution in box 1, the gains attributable to the employee contributions being returned in box 2a, and the employee contributions being returned in box 5.
+For a return of employee contributions (or designated Roth contributions) plus earnings, enter the gross distribution in box 1, the earnings attributable to the employee contributions (or designated Roth contributions) being returned in box 2a, and the employee contributions (or designated Roth contributions) being returned in box 5.
 Enter Code E in box 7.
 For more information, see Rev. Proc.
 92-93, 1992-2 C.B.
 505.